Grange Energy Park

 Public consultation events

-In all, nearly 100 people attended the events, and we’d like to thank everyone who came along to find out more and meet with the project team.
+We ran two consultations on our proposals in 2024, holding three drop-in events and meetings with Stallingborough Parish Council and Keelby Parish Council.
+In all, around 135 people attended the events, and we’d like to thank everyone who came along to find out more and meet with the project team.

 Timeline